 She also was awarded the 2018 Excellence in Digital Journalism Award (with Andrea Insunza and Paula Molina) for @RobotLabot's coverage of the 2017 elections.

-She has a master's degree in public administration at Columbia University, where she concentrated on economic and political development and specializes in international media.
+She holds a master's degree in public administration from Columbia University, where she concentrated on economic and political development and specialized in international media.